Web banner for downloading the WWD 2025 Annual Water Quality Report

 Boron Detection Above Notification Level in Source Water

-In 2022, boron was detected at a level of 1.3 ppm in the raw water stored in Pond F3 East, one of the SFRWS’s approved sources in the Alameda Watershed.
-Similar levels were also detected in the same pond in 2017 and 2019.
-Although the detected value is above the California Notification Level of 1 ppm for source water, the corresponding level in the treated water from the SVWTP was only 0.11 ppm due to blending with water from San Antonio Reservoir in the influent pipeline to the treatment plant.
+In 2025, Boron was detected at levels of 1.8 and 2.3 parts per million (ppm) in the raw water stored in Pond F3 East, one of the SFRWS’s approved sources in the Alameda Watershed.
+Similar levels of boron were detected in the same pond in preceding years.
+Although the detected values were higher than the California Notification Level (NL) of 1 ppm, the water was normally delivered to, or blended in the influent pipeline with water from, San Antonio Reservoir.
+Blending in either way has substantially diluted boron level well below 1 ppm NL prior to treatment at the Sunol Valley Water Treatment Plant.
 Boron is an element in nature and is typically released into air and water when soils and rocks naturally weather.

 Urban Water Management Report